 - ZwickRoell's ILSS test fixture is equipped with a counter lead screw for this purpose.
 The supports can be adjusted to the desired span while maintaining the center point.
 Defined measuring surfaces on the sides of the supports make it possible to accurately measure the span.

-Function description: ILSS tests are a typical quality control method.
+Function description: The fixture is a 3-point flexure test kit.
+ILSS tests represent a typical quality control method.
 They are suitable for comparing materials.
 In view of the small span it is particularly important for the die to be aligned exactly with the upper anvils.
 This is ensured by means of the die arm.
 The arm can be fixed for installation of the specimen.
 In addition, a temperature sensor can be attached to the die arm in close proximity to the specimen for tests in temperature chambers.
 At 10 mm, the anvil/thickness ratio is very short.
 As a consequence, high shear forces and relatively low bending moments arise in the specimen.
 The method provides only apparent shear properties, as stress peaks occur close to the upper anvil.

 Advantages of the ILSS test fixture from ZwickRoell: